petar/vitamix/README.md

 # vitamix: time virtualization for Go

-_vitamix_ is a source-to-source compiler and a runtime for "virtualizing time" in Go programs.
-It is intended to aid testing and experimentation of extremely time-sensitive control software, which is itself written in Go.
+_vitamix_ is a source-to-source compiler, coupled with a runtime logic, for "virtualizing time" in Go programs.
+It is intended to aid in the testing of and experimentation with extremely time-sensitive "control" software, which is itself written in Go.

 ## Problem statement